-If you’re still using Windows 7, it’s time to upgrade your operating system.
+If you’re still using it, it’s time to upgrade your operating system.
 It’s not worth the risk of being hacked or infected with a virus using an older operating system version.

 Remember that your operating system is only one part of the equation regarding security.
 Be sure to run antivirus software and firewall protection, and keep your software up-to-date.